KnudsenMorten/AzLogDcrIngestPS/README.md

 THe Log Ingestion API replaces the legacy method called Log Analytics Data Collector API (or Azure Monitor HTTP Data Collector API or my short name for it "MMA-method")

 > Don't let yourself be confused, when you are searching the internet for 'Azure Monitor HTTP Data Collector' and it comes up sayng it is in **public preview**.
-This is still the legacy API which will be replaced by Log Ingestion API.
+It is <ins>still the legacy API</ins> which will be **replaced** by Log Ingestion API.

 > Product team quotes: “Data Collector API was never officially released or considered "complete”.
 We are going to update Data Collector API documentation as part of its deprecation cycle”